DC-analysis/dclab/docs/sec_av_basins/index.rst

 - The *mapping* key reads *basinmap0*.
 This is the name of the feature in which to find the mapping information from the input file to the output file.
 The information can be found in the HDF5 dataset ``/events/basinmap0`` in the output file.
+Note that the fact that this mapping information is stored *as a feature* means that it is also properly gated when you define basins iteratively.
 - There are two *paths* defined, an absolute path (from the root of the file system) and a relative path (relative to the directory of the output file).
-  This relative path makes it possible to copy-paste these two files to other locations.
+  This relative path makes it possible to copy-paste these two files *together* to other locations.
 You will always be able to open the output file and see the basin features defined in the input file.
 Internally, dclab also checks the :func:`measurement identifier <.RTDCBase.get_measurement_identifier>` of the output file against that of the input file to avoid loading basin